tarwn/lessthandot-hugo/blogs/content/posts/2008-11-14-troubleshooting-blocking-101-on-sql-serv.md

 First I recemmend looking at setting the threshold.
 You can read more on that and blocking from Rob's blog blogs.technet.com/rob/archive/2008/05/26/detecting-sql-server-2005-blocking.aspx

-For now let's be old fassion and cheap…
+For now let's be old fassion and cheap...

 First query the master.dbo.sysprocesses view.
 There is a column named “blocked”.
 If the value is 1 then you have blocking going on.
 So if you wanted to do something really simple you could create a job that runs to check for this and send an email out to you.